sourced/deploymentmanager-samples/community/cloud-foundation/templates/logsink/README.md

 # Logsink

 This template creates a logsink (logging sink).
+The logsink destination can exist prior to creating the logsink or can be created by the logsink template.
+If the resources are created by the logsink, the logsink uniqueWriter service account will be granted the appropriate permissions to the destination resource.

 ## Prerequisites